 - To manage and carry through your research project

 - Write scientific articles and your PhD thesis

 - To stay at an external research institution for a few months, preferably abroad

 - Work for the department

 Applicants should hold an MSc degree (or equivalent) with good results and good English skills.
-As criteria for the assessment of your qualifications, emphasis will also be laid on relevant work experience and previous publications (if any).
+As criteria for the assessment of your qualifications, emphasis will also be given to relevant work experience and previous publications (if any).